microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![New lakehouse](./Media/NewLakehouse.png)

-3. Set the Lakehouse name to **SalesLakehouse**.
-Then select **Create**.
+3. Set the Lakehouse name to **SalesLakehouse** and select **Create**.

     ![Name lakehouse](./Media/NameLakehouse.png)

-4. Once you're in the Lakehouse editor, select **New Dataflow Gen2**.
+4. Once we're in the Lakehouse editor, select **New Dataflow Gen2**.

-    - **Important Note**: You can also select *Get data* from the ribbon and then New Dataflow Gen2.

     ![New Dataflow Gen2](./Media/NewDataflowGen2.png)

+    > [!NOTE]
+    > We can also select Get data from the ribbon and then New Dataflow Gen2.

 # Dataflow Gen2

-With dataflows, we can connect, clean, transform and store data from various sources in a self-service way.
-Dataflows help by:
+With dataflows, we can connect, clean, transform, and prepare our data using a self-service approach.
+Dataflows offer several benefits, including:

-1. Sharing reusable transformation logic with others as a single source of truth.
-1. Protecting the underlying data sources from direct access and reduce the load on the underlying systems.
+1. Protecting the underlying data sources by providing an abstraction layer that reduces the need for direct access.
+This helps to minimize the load on underlying systems and ensures data security.

-1. Connecting other Azure services to the raw or transformed data by exposing it in OneLake or other data destination outputs.
+1. Exposing our data in OneLake or other data destination outputs, making it easily accessible for consumption by other services.
+This enables seamless integration and collaboration across different tools and platforms.

+1. Creating a single source of truth by certifying dataflows.
+By establishing dataflows as trusted sources, organizations can ensure consistency, accuracy, and reliability in their data analysis and decision-making processes.

 [Learn more about dataflows and self-service data prep](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-introduction-self-service)